So. I already covered 10 advantages of alopecia in my previous post. But it looks like that list wasn’t quite exhaustive!

 Thanks to my dear friend, Alli, for this very perceptive point!

-I love me some inversions in yoga and not having to deal with a pile of hair when I’m on my head makes them a whole lot better.
-(I’m still working on mine, clearly!)
+Not having to deal with a pile of hair when I’m on my head makes headstands a whole lot easier.

 The same applies to bridge pose, fish pose, shoulder stands, you name it – all are easier without a pesky mop getting in the way.